How Does Asbestos End Up in Makeup?

 The FDA can only act when it can show a product causes harm under normal use conditions.
 Mesothelioma, for example, has a latency period of 20 to 60 years to develop, so the FDA can rarely meet that bar.
 That gap keeps contaminated products on shelves.
 The Federal Food, Drug, and Cosmetic Act of 1938 didn’t include a requirement for pre-market safety testing for cosmetic ingredients.
 The Modernization of Cosmetics Regulation Act of 2022 didn’t either.

 MoCRA does require the FDA to issue a standardized asbestos testing rule for talc-based cosmetics.
-The FDA tried in 2024 but withdrew its proposed rule, according to the Federal Register.
-The agency hasn’t announced when it will comply with MoCRA’s rule.
-U.S. law allows brands to label products “asbestos-free” even if they contain up to 1% asbestos, which can amount to hundreds or thousands of fibers in a single product.
+The problem is that the standardized testing is often not rigorous enough, and misses asbestos present.
+The FDA tried to require more straight testing in 2024 but withdrew its proposed rule, according to the Federal Register.
+EPA and OSHA analytical methods leads brands to label products “asbestos-free” even if they contain up to 1% asbestos, which can amount to millions of fibers in a single product.

 The cosmetics industry has self-regulated since 1976, when the Personal Care Products Council asked members to source asbestos-free talc.
 Congress has considered bills to close these gaps, including the Children’s Product Warning Label Act and the Alan Reinstein Ban Asbestos Now Act, but hasn’t passed either one.
 In 2024, the European Union classified talc as a carcinogen and moved to restrict its use in cosmetics sold there, but that classification doesn’t apply to products sold in the U.S.